rach7777/monax-may/content/platform/index.md

 Our [current design](/platform/db/) is opinionated and uses the [Tendermint](https://github.com/tendermint/tendermint/wiki) consensus engine and the [Ethereum Virtual Machine](https://github.com/ethereum/wiki/wiki/White-Paper).
 Sandwiched between these components is our [permission layer](/docs/documentation/db/).
 Both the consensus engine and virtual machine are, again, modules that can be swapped in and out as need be.

 To create genesis files and keys for development, we have the [eris:chain_manager](/docs/documentation/cm/latest/eris-cm/).
 The chain maker portion of the `eris:chain_manager` supports a wide variety of chain types, permissioning schemes, and participant kinds.
+See the [chain making tutorial](/docs/tutorials/getting-started/#step-2-a-making-a-real-permissioned-chain) for more information.

 ## Deploy Your Contracts